omahs/w3bstream/__doc__/w3bstream_wasm_design.md

 }
 ```

 In this model, wasm acts as a streaming data handler.
-It is straightforward to pass a input data in and return the filtered data from the func.
+It is straightforward to pass an input data in and return the filtered data from the func.

 2. Struct Wrapper